carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ## Python Packages

-A module is an installable bit
+A module is an installable unit of code.

 The file `__init__.py`

 ## SetupTools

 ## Pip